probil/vue-socket.io-extended/README.md

 | `chatMessage`  | `SOCKET_CHATMESSAGE`  | `socket_chatMessage` |
 | `CHAT_MESSAGE` | `SOCKET_CHAT_MESSAGE` | `socket_chatMessage` |

-Check [Configuration](#gear-configuration) section if you'd like to use custom transformation.
+Check the [Configuration](#gear-configuration) section if you'd like to use a custom transformation.

-**Note**: different server events can commit/dispatch the same mutation or/and the same action.
-So try to use only one naming convention to avoid possible bugs.
-In any case, this behavior is going to be changed soon and considered as problematic.
+> **Note**: Different server events can commit/dispatch the same mutation or/and the same action.
+Try to use a single naming convention to avoid collisions.

-You can use either mutation or action or even both in your store.
+> You can use mutations and/or actions in your store.
 Don't forget that mutations are synchronous transactions.
-If you have any async operations inside, it's better to use actions instead.
+It is preferred to use actions to handle async operations.
 Learn more about Vuex [here](https://vuex.vuejs.org/en/).

 ```js
 // In this example we have a socket.io server that sends message ID when it arrives